-- The vanishing points of all sets of horizontal line segments lie on a great circle on the Gaussian sphere corresponding to the horizon; this follows from 4. - All vertical line segments on all walls intersect in one common vanishing point on the Gaussian sphere which is not located on the great circle of horizontal vanishing points; this follows from Items 2 and 4.
+- The vanishing points vanishing points of all sets of horizontal line segments lie on a great circle great-circle on the Gaussian sphere corresponding to the horizon; this follows from 4. - All vertical line segments line segments on all walls intersect in one common vanishing point on the Gaussian sphere which is not located on the great circle of horizontal vanishing pointsgreat-circle of horizontal vanishing-points; this follows from Items 2 and 4.

-If saddle-roofs are taken into account it is also possible to state that all roofs with the same gradient will produce vanishing points on a circle (not great circle) located between the horizontal great circle and the vertical vanishing point.
+If saddle-roofs are taken into account it is also possible to state that all roofs with the same gradient will produce vanishing points vanishing points on a circle (not great circlegreat-circle) located between the horizontal great circle great-circle and the vertical vanishing point vanishing point.
 There will, however, be generally insufficient data to observe this circle in actual images.